My as-yet-unpublished novels include one historical fiction novel, as well as two commercial fiction novels.

 What if attempts to rectify a massive wrong cause more harm?

 Miss Evelyn Houghton, an English migrant in her fifties, comes to teach in Ejanding, a WA Wheatbelt town, in 1953.

-She hopes to start afresh following her forced resignation from a prestigious Perth school after a confrontation with the headmaster over the treatment of one of the students.
+She hopes to start afresh after leaving a prestigious Perth school following a confrontation with the headmaster over the treatment of one of her pupils.

-Instead, she finds herself in a community festering with its own secrets and as she intervenes to try to help another child, her past actions are exposed and she has to face the consequences.
+Instead, she finds herself in a community festering with its own secrets.
+As she intervenes to try to help another child, her past actions are exposed and she has to face the consequences.

 The Shadows We Cast

 Sarah and Emma are two everyday women, who often don’t see eye to eye.